 label otherwise.

-Dependencies between features, scores and ratings may be described as a graph.
+Dependencies between features, scoring functions and rating procedures may be described as a graph.

 The graph looks like a tree.
-In this graph, a rating is the root of the tree, scores are nodes, and features are leafs.
-However, strictly speaking, the graph is not a tree because a feature can contribute to multiple scores, so that the graph may have a loop.
+In this graph, a rating procedure is the root of the tree, scoring functions are nodes, and features are leafs.
+Strictly speaking, the graph is not a tree because a feature can contribute to multiple scores, so that the graph may have loops.

-It may happen that a value for a feature couldn’t be gathered.
+It may happen that a value for a feature couldn’t be gathered for some reasons.
 In this case, a feature value is unknown.
-A score should expect unknown values of features, and still produce a score value.
+A score should expect unknown values and still produce a score.

 It may happen that a score makes sense for one project, but doesn’t make much sense for another one.
-For such a project, the score may return a special value Not Applicable that means that the score can’t be applied to the project.
-Therefore, the score value should be ignored.
+In this case, the scoring function may return a special value Not Applicable which means that the scoring function can’t be applied to the project.

-The following steps describe how a rating may be built:
+The following steps describe how a rating procedure may be built:

 F = { f[1], f[2], ... , f[N] }